(608) 241-9883 or (615) 649-6080 info@airinspector.com

 The Impact of Scientific Research on Understanding Mold

 While some scientists have theorized that mold is now more toxic than it was in the past, the most likely answer is that improved detection techniques make it easier to find hidden mold.
 The days of searching for mold spores in air samples are behind us.
-We now know inhalation isn’t the only way this fungus can cause sickness.
-Although it’s highly prevalent, some strains are more harmful than others, and we now have the tools to identify and address mold and mycotoxin exposure.
+We now know ingestion isn’t the only way this fungus can cause sickness.
+Some strains are more harmful than others, and we now have the tools to identify and address mold and mycotoxin exposure.
+As more studies come out, we find that mycotoxins in buildings can be inhaled or absorbed through skin contact with mycotoxin-rich dust.

 Mold Detection and Symptom Identification